wang0798/self-learning/README.md

 # self-learning
-This is mini-project done when taking course on Coursera
+This is mini-project done when taking course on Coursera Parallel, Concurrent, and Distributed Programming in Java Specialization